Can My Child Swim with an Ear Infection?

 An ear infection isn’t likely to stop your child from wanting to get in the pool and swim.
 But as the parent you may be wondering, “Can my child go swimming with an ear infection?”

-That’s a question we hear quite a bit, so we thought we check with one of our experts.
+That’s a question we hear quite a bit, especially during the summer months.
+So we thought we'd ask one of our experts.

 In general, swimming with a middle ear infection (while under treatment) is not a problem, according to Natalie Roberge, M.D., an Ear, Nose and Throat (ENT) specialist at Cook Children’s.

-However, a child should stay out of the water for some time while experiencing otitis externa, better known as swimmer’s ear.
+However, a child should stay out of the water for some time while experiencing swimmer’s ear, also known as otitis externa.

 “Swimming with an otitis externa is discouraged until three days after the pain and drainage have stopped,” Dr. Roberge said.